Yonex Vcore 98 vs Ezone 98

 Power

-The YV98 and YE98 are both low to medium powered frames so you are going to need to be able to generate your own power on your shots from good technique and a full swing.
+They are both low to medium powered frames so you are going to need to be able to generate your own power, using good technique, and a full swing.

-Out of the two rackets, the Ezone 98 is definitely the more powerful.
+Out of the two rackets, the Ezone 98 is definitely the most powerful.

 Recommended Player Level